+Using the new information provided by Metro, the information was reanalyzed to expand the analysis to additional fleets and fuel types in late 2020.
+The following subsections contain the expanded analysis results for transit buses, paratransit vehicles, and non-revenue vehicles.

-Transit Bus Revenue Vehicles
+Transit Bus Revenue Vehicles Maintenance Costs Per Year

-The analysis performed mirrors the findings of the previous analysis of the two fleets performed by WSP for revenue vehicles.
+The new analysis mirrors the findings of the smaller analysis of the two fleets.
+A similar plateau of maintenance costs occurs on a per coach basis when analyzing the new dataset.

-The maintenance data does not provide a clear point in time where it is optimal to replace the vehicles on these grounds.
-Even accounting for changes in utilization of vehicles and the lower annual miles expected from older vehicles, the total cost per mile at the end of the vehicle life is similar enough to the initial years of operation that incurring large capital costs for the purpose of avoiding the additional O&M cost is not cost-effective.

-These findings were unexpected.
-After year eight, certain components and replacements become regular jobs, including work on the energy storage system and propulsion for hybrid vehicles.
-Although these are sizable costs and have a larger impact in later years, the overall cost does not dramatically change the cost of operating the vehicle.
-Over an extended planning horizon, eliminating the capital cost of one replacement through an extended useful life appears to be more beneficial than reducing operating costs through more frequent replacements.
+After year eight, certain component repairs and replacements become recurring and common jobs.
+The energy storage system and propulsion for hybrid vehicles are notable for their high cost in later years.
+Despite these high dollar repairs and replacement, the overall cost per vehicle does not dramatically change.

 The analysis is limited by the data available.
-Most records in the analyzed job set occurred within the first 8 years, with fewer records being generated between years 9 and 16.
-The sample size of vehicles lasting past 16 years is small.
-Metrics for vehicles older than 16 years should be discounted.
-Analysis is limited due to some of the bus fleets being very young (e.g., battery bus).
-For these fleets, there is only a few years of information available and they have not completed a full lifecycle.
+Most records in the job set that was analyzed occurred within the first 8 years, with fewer records being generated between years 9 and 16.
+The sample size of vehicles lasting past 16 years is small and has limited predictive power.
 This analysis did not include other factors, such as fuel consumption, rider experience, technology obsolescence, or other factors that are required to identify optimal replacement timing.

+The Analysis of Total Cost of Ownership section contextualizes this information on a per mile cost basis and incorporates capital costs into the analysis.
+The result of this analysis does not provide a clear point in time where replacement is economically optimal.
+Minimizing maintenance costs for hybrid buses and the future electric-battery buses will be heavily influenced by minimizing the number of energy storage system replacements.
+Since these systems typically last between five to six years, the useful life of an individual bus may be extended when a replacement is performed in the later years of the vehicle.